 When performing a stock assessment, the ISC will consider the criteria for identification of exceptional circumstances developed by the ISC, and notify the Northern Committee if these exceptional circumstances have occurred.

+Harvest Control Rules (HCR)

 The harvest control rules apply to all fisheries harvesting albacore in the EEZ and high seas in the Convention Area north of the equator.

 The harvest control rule parameters produce a relationship between stock status and fishing intensity as shown in Figure 1 and are as follows with the minimum allowed fishing intensity (Fmin) equal to F87%, which is the fishing intensity (F) level that results in the stock producing 87% of spawning potential ratio (SPR).
 SSBcurrent refers to spawning stock biomass in the terminal year of the assessment and SSBcurrent, F=0 to the terminal year dynamic unfished spawning stock biomass.